Heroku Connect Database Tables

 The message that was returned by Salesforce describing the error |

-The table below shows how Salesforce field types are mapped to columns in the database.
+The following table shows how Salesforce field types are mapped to columns in the database.

-Most Salesforce field types are fully supported by Heroku Connect: see below for details of fields types that are not supported at this time.
+Most Salesforce field types are fully supported by Heroku Connect: see below for details of fields types that aren’t supported at this time.

 Salesforce Type | Database Type | Notes |